MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-search-for-multi-geo.md

-<span id="_Set_up_a" class="anchor"><span id="_Ref501388384" class="anchor"></span></span>Notice that we don’t merge the search results until we’ve received results from all the geo locations.
-This means that Multi-Geo searches have additional latency compared to searches in an environment with only one geo location.
+<span id="_Set_up_a" class="anchor"><span id="_Ref501388384" class="anchor"></span></span>Notice that we don't merge the search results until we've received results from all the geo locations.
+This means that multi-geo searches have additional latency compared to searches in an environment with only one geo location.

 <span id="_Set_up_a_1" class="anchor"><span id="_Ref505252370" class="anchor"></span></span>
 ## Get a Search Center to show results from all geo locations